lspahija/blizzardberry/README.md

 - landing page needs to sell the product well!
 - rename and get domain!
 - deploy to vercel
+- dogfood the product.
+Our app needs to have a chatbot integrated, and it needs to work well.
+Anybody that visits the site gets an instant useful demo!

 ## Launch and Sell!
 - [What YC says about selling](https://youtu.be/hyYCn_kAngI?si=1Adt1_ASb7dK8N_v) this is a must-watch and implement.
 Use a CRM and contact a lot of companies.
 Everyone's conversion rate is low.
 If you don't contact enough companies, you don't get any sales and you falsely conclude that the product is bad.